 - All faculty are required to take the IBC/DURC/Biosafety training available at the CITI training site every three years.
-Contact the BSO to get instructions how to do this.
+Contact the IBC Coordinator to get instructions how to do this.

 - Many rDNA experiments are exempt to the NIH r/s NA Guidelines, but some that you might think are exempt may not be.
 Experiments that are not exempt need to be registered with the IBC before they are started.
 In some cases the application needs only to be submitted and accepted by the IBC before work may start.